ThePacielloGroup/babel/lang-maintenance.md

 Note: "speaking" includes signing.

 Translations are best-effort.
 If it's too hard to translate, leave it like "[?
-Federal government]" (not marked as <code>lang="en"</code>) until a translator can handle it.
+Central government]" (not marked as <code>lang="en"</code>) until a translator can handle it.

 ## Choices for each test page